JackPu/react-native-tips/README.en.md

 react-native start
 ```

-The use xcode to open this project and click button run。
+Then use xcode to open this project and click button run。

 ### [About Button](https://github.com/JackPu/react-native-tips/blob/master/example/pages/button.js)